-Prior to Georgetown, Conlan spent 14 years coaching for various collegiate teams and has proven a success with each program she has been associated.
-In 2005, her final season at NC State, she guided the Wolfpack to a 41-25 record, helping pitcher Abbie Sims earn All-ACC and All-South Region honors.
-As an assistant coach at NC State, Conlan gained experience in all phases of a Division I program in the Atlantic Coast Conference.
-Her duties included recruiting coordinator, budget preparation, NCAA Compliance, team travel, practice, game-planning, training and community service.
-In her two seasons with the Pack, she was instrumental in the success off a pitching staff that compiled a 1.71 ERA, holding opposition to a .199 batting average, while recording 491 strikeouts in 227.1 innings pitched in 2005.
+Prior to Georgetown, Conlan spent 14 years coaching for various collegiate teams and has proven a success with each program she has been associated with.
+In 2005, her final season as an assistant coach at NC State, she helped guide the Wolfpack to a 41-25 record.
+In her two seasons with the Pack, she was instrumental in the success of a pitching staff that compiled a 1.71 ERA, holding opposition to a .199 batting average, while recording 491 strikeouts in 227.1 innings pitched in 2005.
 The staff posted a 2.10 ERA, with 456 strikeouts and a .225 opponents' batting average in 399 1/3 innings pitched in 2004.

-During her career, Conlan also served, for three seasons, as the head softball coach at Fairfield University, a position she gained after serving as an assistant coach there for one year.
-As the head coach at Fairfield, Conlan helped the Stags to a runner-up finish in the 1997 MAAC Tournament and the program's first winning season since 1988.
+Conlan also spent three seasons as the Fairfield University head softball coach, a position she gained after serving as an assistant coach there for one year.
+As Fairfield’s head coach, Conlan helped the Stags land runner-up in the 1997 MAAC Tournament and the program's first winning season since 1988.
 In 1997, she was selected as the MAAC Coach of the Year.

 As a player at UConn, Conlan led the Huskies to a fifth-place finish in the 1993 Womens' College World Series.
-She earned All-American status and was named BIG EAST Pitcher of the Year, first team All-BIG EAST, All-New England, All-ECAC and All-Northeast.
-In four years as a player, her teams captured four BIG EAST Tournament titles, while she compiled a 55-17 career record.
+She earned All-America status and was named BIG EAST Pitcher of the Year, First Team All-BIG EAST, All-New England, All-ECAC and All-Northeast.
+In four years as a player, her teams captured four BIG EAST tournament titles, while she compiled a 55-17 career record on the mound.
 Conlan also set school records for wins in a season (26), shutouts in a season (14), complete games (26) and consecutive innings without allowing an earned run (73.2).
 Her 1993 ERA of .33 ranked second nationally as she allowed just 11 earned runs in 231.1 innings.
-Conlan earned a Bachelor of Science in Human Development and Family Studies at the University of Connecticut in 1993.